Feeling exhausted and stressed out? Could adrenal fatigue be to blame?

 As other medications were developed, they mostly fell out of use.

-Supporters say adrenal extracts boost energy, memory, and provide natural stress relief.
+Supporters say adrenal extracts boost energy and memory, and provide natural stress relief.

-However, there is simply no scientific basis for “adrenal exhaustion” as a diagnosis, according to both Mayo Clinic and the NYU Langone Medical Center.
-Similarly, there’s no research to back up claims that adrenal extracts can help reset adrenal function.
+However, there is simply no scientific basis for “adrenal exhaustion” as a diagnosis, according to the Mayo Clinic.
+Many physicians will tell you that adrenal fatigue

 Taking adrenal extracts could have some unintended consequences.
 Taking adrenal supplements that you don’t need can make your adrenal glands stop working.
 If that happens, it can take your glands months to start working correctly again after you stop taking the supplements.